Penelope-Liang/Mini_Airbnb_Website/Sprint#5_ScrumUpdates.md

 **Plan**:

-My plan is to give out a template about how we testing and then if any vulnerabilities are found, we fix it, and also evaluate the performance as well.
+My plan is to give out a template about how we testing and then if any vulnerabilities are found, we fix it.